 - Counsel

-How a Criminal Defense Lawyer Can Help Minors with Assault and Battery Charges
+How a Criminal Defense Lawyer Can Help Minors With Assault and Battery Charges

 - Avoid transfer to the adult court